bad6e/portfolios/students/bret_doucette/20151120-bret-doucette-m3.markdown

 ### Projects

-In module three, I participated in the following team projects:
+In module three, I participated in the following team project:

 #### The Pivot - Little Loans
 * [Website](http://littleloans.herokuapp.com/)